Esildor/esildor.github.io/_posts/2021-02-20-TravelStory-TheMobster.md

 > “So, you've got a hammer tattoo, I like hammers too.
 I keep one under my pillow just incase.”

-This is my first time really writing anything really, and I'm certainly no writer.
+This is my first time really writing anything really publicly, and I'm certainly no writer.
 This is more of a place where I can write down my idea's, thoughts and stories, so I don't forget them when I'm old and gray.

 And with that! *drum role please...*